 - Rinsing the pasta under cold water prevents carryover cooking and removes excess starch so the salad stays loose, not gummy

-The best part?
-It gets even better as it sits.
-The pasta drinks up that tangy dressing, the flavors meld together, and every cold forkful straight from the fridge is pure potluck perfection.
-Let's get cooking!
+Best part?
+Make it ahead.
+The pasta soaks up that tangy dressing overnight, the flavors get deeper, and every cold forkful straight from the fridge is absolute perfection.
+Trust me on this one.

 How It Comes Together